Collisional scattering

-Shneider-Miles scattering (also referred to as collisional scattering or quasi-Rayleigh scattering) is the quasi-elastic scattering of electromagnetic radiation by charged particles in a small-scale medium with frequent particle collisions.
+Collisional scattering (also referred to as Shneider-Miles scattering or quasi-Rayleigh scattering) is the quasi-elastic scattering of electromagnetic radiation by charged particles in a small-scale medium with frequent particle collisions.
 Collisional scattering typically occurs in coherent microwave scattering of high neutral density, low ionization degree microplasmas such as atmospheric pressure laser-induced plasmas.
-Shneider-Miles scattering is characterized by a 90° phase shift between the incident and scattered waves and a scattering cross section proportional to the square of the incident driving frequency ($\omega^2$).
+Collisional scattering is characterized by a 90° phase shift between the incident and scattered waves and a scattering cross section proportional to the square of the incident driving frequency ($\omega^2$).
 Scattered waves are emitted in a short dipole radiation pattern.
 The variable phase shift present in semi-collisional scattering regimes allows for determination of a plasma's collisional frequency through coherent microwave scattering.

 History

 Mikhail Shneider and Richard Miles first described the phenomenon mathematically in their 2005 work on microwave diagnostics of small plasma objects.
 The scattering regime was experimentally demonstrated and formally named by Adam R. Patel and Alexey Shashurin and has been applied in the coherent microwave scattering diagnosis of small laser-induced plasma objects.